- There are 1.3 million alligators inhabiting the state of Florida, based on an annual census of 50 sites across the state.

 - Biologists estimate the size of an alligator in the water based on the distance between the eyes.
 Adult male alligators can measure up to 14 feet long and weigh around 1,000 pounds.

 - Lake Okeechobee, which has a surface area measuring 730 square miles, is the largest lake in Florida, as well as the most alligator-infested lake in the state.

-An 11-foot alligator caused a traffic jam just NE of Orlando on April 27, 2022.
+An 11-foot alligator caused a traffic jam just northeast of Orlando on April 27, 2022.
 Cars backed up as the alligator made its way across State Road 417.
-The Seminole County Sheriff’s Office thought the gator probably came from Lake Jesup, which has a reputation as being an alligator-infested lake.
+The Seminole County Sheriff’s Office thought the gator probably came from Lake Jesup, which has a reputation as being a very alligator-infested lake.

 Every year the Florida Fish and Wildlife Conservation Commission works with scientists and biologists to count the number of alligators in the state.
 The annual alligator census is taken at 50 different sites throughout the state.